bluedaniel/js-codemod-import-absolute/README.md

 Codemod to replace `["parent", "sibling", "index"]` imports with absolute or custom paths.

-It will also sort them according to the `eslint-plugin-import` [order rule](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/order.md)
+It can also sort according to the `eslint-plugin-import` [order rule](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/order.md).

 ```javascript
 // /Users/bluedaniel/Sites/test/index.js